-1-HMC can express px-spaces with doubly exponentially small probabilities of documents that are not computable in polynomial time (a p-document from Example 6.1 in [7] can be translated into such such a one-exit hierarchical Markov chain, which is furthermore acyclic).
+PROOF.
+1-HMC can express px-spaces with doubly exponentially small probabilities of documents that are not computable in polynomial time (a p-document from Example 6.1 in [7] can be translated into such a one-exit hierarchical Markov Chain).
 At the same time, TLMC expresses px-spaces where the probability of every document is computable in polynomial time.
-The reason is that any TLMC can be expanded in polynomial time into a regular Markov chain, where reachability probabilities correspond to probabilities of documents generated by the original TLMC.
+The reason is any TLMC can be expanded in polynomial time into a regular Markov chain, where reachability probabilities correspond to probabilities of documents generated by the original TLMC.
 Moreover, reachability probabilities in regular Markov chains can be computed by solving a system of linear equations, hence in polynomial time.
-Therefore, 1-HMC is at least exponentially more succinct than TLMC. while both models are of the same expressive power since it is possible to expand a hierarchical Markov chain into a tree-like Markov chain by duplicating components used more than once as boxes.
-Similarly (this can be shown with the same example), 1-AHMC is exponentially more succinct than TLAMC.
-That is: models with sharing are more succinct than the corresponding tree-like models.
+Therefore, 1-HMC is at least exponentially more succinct than TLMC, while both models have the same expressive power since it is possible to expand a hierarchical Markov chain into a tree-like one by duplicating components used more than once as boxes. \Box

+Similarly (it can be shown with the same example from [7]), 1-AHMC is exponentially more succinct than TLAMC.

-The presence of sharing has a similar impact within PrXML.
-We have introduced PrXML^{mux,det} and PrXML^{exp} in Section 2.
-A natural generalization of these models consists in introducing sharing of nodes in the trees, leading to PrDAG models.
-We now investigate the place of these models in the hierarchy of RMC subclasses that we have introduced.
+For PrXML, sharing comes from a generalization of PrXML^{exp} and PrXML^{mux, det} models (Section 2) and consists in introducing sharing of nodes in the trees.
+We now investigate their place in the hierarchy of RMC subclasses that we have introduced.

 P-documents with sharing, PrDAG, are defined as rooted directed acyclic graphs (DAGs) with the possibility of having multiple edges between two given nodes and a total ordering on the edges outgoing from a given node, that make use of both ordinary and distributional nodes, as with regular p-documents.
 The semantics of a p-document with sharing is defined as the semantics of the regular p-document obtained by repeatedly duplicating subtrees whose root has more than one incoming edge until a tree is obtained.
 That is, for any node that has n incoming edges in the DAG we introduce n copies of it in the corresponding p-document, one per edge.
-As with p-documents, we denote with, for example, PrDAG^{mux,det} the class of p-documents with sharing that use only mux and det distributional nodes.
+As with p-documents, we denote with, for example, PrDAG^{mux, det} the class of p-documents with sharing that use only mux and det distributional nodes.
+It turns out that PrDAG^{exp} is more succinct than PrXML^{exp}.